 Bitcoin was the first cryptocurrency.
 Since its conception in 2009, which occurred in response to the banking crisis and housing market crash, hundreds of other cryptocurrencies have been created … and have failed.
+The Bitcoin price was at zero when it launched.
+Now, its price fluctuates due to supply and demand, among other things.

 Before we dive into the world of cryptocurrency, let’s review a few key terms frequently used in this guide and when discussing the concept.